Sivananda Yoga in the Bahamas

 The morning yoga class at 8:00 am and the evening yoga class at 4:00 pm are the focal points of the ashram experience.
 They are offered in beginners and intermediate levels and are held on one of the four different platforms either within the gardens, on the beach or facing Nassau Bay.
 Each session incorporates the Sun Salutation , Kapalabhati, Anuloma Viloma, the 12 Basic Yoga Poses and Savasana.
 They are taught by certified Sivananda teachers, all of whom provide a favourable variety to the routine sequence with their own knowledge, variations, skills and teaching methodology.

 Delicious and wholesome meals are served at 10:00 am and again at 6:00 pm in the dining area.
 Other than that, the times in between are open to choice.
 Workshops such as Thai massage, vegetarian cooking, yoga for specific needs and study sessions of the Bhagavad Gita take place throughout the day.
-And it’s not unusual to see yogis meditating, reading, relaxing or even practicing on their own in the various pockets of solitude within the palm groves or on the beach.
+And it’s not unusual to see visitors meditating, reading, relaxing or even practicing on their own in the various pockets of solitude within the palm groves or on the beach.
 Karma yogis and TTC students follow a more specific and extensive schedule, but those coming to the ashram for a Yoga Vacation find that there is plenty of time to rest, contemplate and rejuvenate.

 At 8:00 pm, evening satsang starts with another nourishing session of silent meditation and a few minutes of glorious chanting that comfortingly fosters a sense of family within this yoga community.
 It concludes with a specific performance, event or talk by a special guest that the ashram hosts.
 From best-selling authors and Bharatanatyam dancers to award-winning musicians and spiritual leaders, each event leaves you with a lot to think about.
 Wandering back to your dwelling, past the twinkling lights of mountainous cruise ships lounging in the bay, you’ll find yourself pondering the big questions of life as you drift off to sleep under a cool Caribbean night sky.

 It’s important for people to know that this is not a fitness club or a hotel.
 This is an ashram, a place that was traditionally a secluded area far from the comforts of modern civilization where an individual lived with the bare essentials and was inspired by the beauty of nature to meditate, find balance, seek the light within and realize their own true self.
-The Sivananda ashram in the Bahamas does have an air of a vacation destination, but it is, first and foremost, an ashram and it seeks to offer the benefits of detoxification from the material world that an ashram intends to.
+The Sivananda ashram in the Bahamas does have an air of a vacation destination, but it is, first and foremost, an ashram and it aims to offer the benefits of detoxification from the material world that an ashram intends to.

 The accommodation is basic and modest, the meals are lactovegetarian and things such as alcohol, smoking, meat and coffee are not welcome.
-Moreover, many yogis and visitors will be practicing silence or will want to be left alone to pursue their individual goals, so don’t expect a great deal of gregarious socializing.
+Moreover, many visitors will be practicing silence or will want to be left alone to pursue their individual goals, so don’t expect a great deal of gregarious socializing.
 If you arrive with a positive, open mindset and welcome this type of lifestyle and the transformation that comes with it, you’ll find that you are rewarded with immense personal development and great spiritual benefits that stay with you long after you leave.